jimwatt/P2-traffic_signs/writeup.md

 * added regularization via dropout,
 * added more data through image generation.

+If I were to do this project again, I would try to use image augmentation to provide a more uniform distribution of labelled sign data.

 My final model results were:

-* training set accuracy of ?
+* training set accuracy of 0.991
-* validation set accuracy of 0.965
+* validation set accuracy of 0.963
 * test set accuracy of 0.952